carpentries-incubator/geospatial-python/_episodes/07-raster-calculations.md

 Notice that the range of values for the output CHM is between 0 and 30 meters.
 Does this make sense for trees in Harvard Forest?

-Maps are great but it can also be informative to plot histograms of values to better understand the distribution.
-We can accomplish this using a built-in xarray method we have been already been using, `plot`
+Maps are great, but it can also be informative to plot histograms of values to better understand the distribution.
+We can accomplish this using a built-in xarray method we have already been using, `plot`

 ```python
 plt.figure()